 A Tribute to Zaha Hadid – The most inspiring contemporary architect

-Born in Iraq but living and working in the UK, Zaha Hadid was a wonderful artists and architect that has always inspired me.
+Born in Iraq but living and working in the UK, Zaha Hadid was a wonderful artist and architect that has always inspired me.
 She was a role model for me already from my years as an architecture student.
 People who know me know how much I admired her and her work, how much my design style relates to the same principles as hers, and this made me very sad to hear a few days ago that she has passed away unexpectedly from heart attack while she was only 65 and at the apogee of her architectural career.

 She was the first woman to win the Pritzker prize for architecture, the highest distinction in the architectural world, and is still the only woman who won it alone, and she won many other prizes among which prizes she was the first woman ever winning them.